Last updated: 24th January 2023

-- be informed about how we use your personal data;
+- Be informed about how we use your personal data;

-- obtain access to your personal data that we hold;
+- Obtain access to your personal data that we hold;

-- request that your personal data is corrected if you believe it is incorrect, incomplete or inaccurate;
+- Request that your personal data is corrected if you believe it is incorrect, incomplete or inaccurate;

-- request that we erase your personal data in the following circumstances:
+- Request that we erase your personal data in the following circumstances:

-a. if we are continuing to process personal data beyond the period when it is necessary to do so for the purpose for which it was originally collected;
+- If we are continuing to process personal data beyond the period when it is necessary to do so for the purpose for which it was originally collected;

-b. if we are relying on consent as the legal basis for processing and you withdraw consent;
+- If we are relying on consent as the legal basis for processing and you withdraw consent;

-c. if we are relying on legitimate interest as the legal basis for processing and you object to this processing and there is no overriding compelling ground which enables us to continue with the processing;
+- If we are relying on legitimate interest as the legal basis for processing and you object to this processing and there is no overriding compelling ground which enables us to continue with the processing;

-d. if the personal data has been processed unlawfully (i.e. in breach of the requirements of the data protection legislation);
+- If the personal data has been processed unlawfully (i.e. in breach of the requirements of the data protection legislation);

-e. if it is necessary to delete the personal data to comply with a legal obligation
+- If it is necessary to delete the personal data to comply with a legal obligation

-5. ask us to restrict our data processing activities where you consider that:
+- Ask us to restrict our data processing activities where you consider that:

-a. personal data is inaccurate;
+- Personal data is inaccurate;

-c. where we no longer need the personal data but you require us to keep it to enable you to establish, exercise or defend a legal claim;
+- Where we no longer need the personal data but you require us to keep it to enable you to establish, exercise or defend a legal claim;

-d. where you have raised an objection to our use of your personal data;
+- Where you have raised an objection to our use of your personal data;

-- request a copy of certain personal data that you have provided to us in a commonly used electronic format.
+- Request a copy of certain personal data that you have provided to us in a commonly used electronic format.
 This right relates to personal data that you have provided to us that we need in order to perform our agreement with you and personal data where we are relying on consent to process your personal data;

-- object to our processing of your personal data where we are relying on legitimate interests or exercise of a public interest task to make the processing lawful.
+- Object to our processing of your personal data where we are relying on legitimate interests or exercise of a public interest task to make the processing lawful.
 If you raise an objection we will carry out an assessment to determine whether we have an overriding legitimate ground which entitles us to continue to process your personal data;

-- not be subject to automated decisions which produce legal effects or which could have a similarly significant effect on you.
+- Not be subject to automated decisions which produce legal effects or which could have a similarly significant effect on you.